MultiSafepay/docs/content/payment-methods/billing-suite/klarna/faq/customizing-invoices.md

 ---

 Klarna lets you customise the styling and layout of all invoices you send to customers via your Klarna Merchant Account.
 For support, see Klarna - [Klantenservice](https://www.klarna.com/nl/klantenservice/).

+**Note:** You can no longer view PDF invoices in your MultiSafepay Control.